fieldtrip/website/development/realtime/emotiv.md

     emotiv2ft <configfile> [hostname=localhost [port=1972 [ctrlPort=8000]]]

 where replacing "hostname" by a minus (-) tells the software to spawn its own buffer server on the given port.
-When called without arguments other than the config file,
+When called without arguments other than the configuration file,

 **emotiv2ft** will use "localhost" and "1972" as the default settings.
 Data will always be streamed out at the full sampling rate (128 Hz) from all the channels.

-The default config file is emotiv_config.txt which can be found in the same directory with emotiv2ft.
+The default configuration file is emotiv_config.txt which can be found in the same directory with emotiv2ft.

 Note: If port 1972 cannot be accessed on a Windows machine it may help to first initialize the port from MATLAB, e.g., via ft_realtime_fileproxy